 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.

 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-SCHOOL NAME recognises that children are capable of abusing their peers.
-It will not be passed off as

-'banter' or 'part of growing up'.
+St Mary and St Joseph's recognises that children are capable of abusing their peers.
+It will not be passed off as 'banter' or 'part of growing up'.
 The forms of child on child abuse are outlined below.